manelsaddouki/Website-Scraper-Project/README.md

 ### Exchanged messages/data:

-   1. The **inputs** for my project will be from reliable sources such as the INS website (Institut Nationale de Statistique), and CBT (Central Bank of    Tunisia)...
+   1. The **inputs** for my project will be from reliable sources such as the INS website (Institut Nationale de Statistique), and CBT (Central Bank of    Tunisia), and Donnees Mondiales

    2. I will use their URL(s) in order to send requests to access their contents.

-   3. The data I will extract will be GDP (Gross Domestic Product), Unemployment rate, and Private sector enterprises...
-They will be saved in a pandas dataframe/files
+   3. The data I will extract will be for instance GDP (Gross Domestic Product), inflation rate, Unemployment rate, and Private sector enterprises.
+The data will be in different forms: tables/images...
+Then They will be saved in a pandas dataframe/files

    4. These data will be then manipulated to get fruitful **outputs**: graphs visualization, and economic analysis.